alakeldev/ghost-cod-team-website-pp1/README.md

 - Most of the difficulties that I confronted with were in Media Rules.
 Therefore the way which i used to overcome these difficulties is to set for each element and sometimes for each section its own Media Rules.
 Then testing it before I add it and later to commit it.

-- I used to read previouse posts on Slack Code-Institute Channels (PP1, peer code review, my class / Padawans group).
-These channels and Padawans group are showing past issues that others were facing with their codes in adition to some solutions suggested by alumnis.
-These info and posts increase my knowledge because I like to read and search in Slack Channels even if i don't have issues with my codes.
-Hence this will make me know more what others were facing in their codes and in some cases I got the chance to suggest them my solution and see if it's wrong or correct.

-- I want to add small note that I played some online games which made me remember all the Situations, details and values inside flexbox and Grid properties with examples.
-These games are: [Mastery Games](https://mastery.games/post/flexboxzombies2/), [Grid Garden](https://cssgridgarden.com/) and [Flex Froggy](https://flexboxfroggy.com/).
+- These games are good to understand the flexbox and grid: [Mastery Games](https://mastery.games/post/flexboxzombies2/), [Grid Garden](https://cssgridgarden.com/) and [Flex Froggy](https://flexboxfroggy.com/).
 "I highly recommend these games to anyone who would like to master flexbox and grid properties".

 ### Media
 - The video inside Missions page is from ["Youtube -Call Of Duty"](https://youtu.be/MbbDADY4GTA).

 - The Website images are from ["hdqwalls website -Call Of Duty"](https://hdqwalls.com/call-of-duty-mobile-2019-wallpaper).

-### Acknowledgements

-- I want to say thank you to my mentor Martina, who consistently gave me good advices and helped me to keep the project within the prospective guidelines.